knowledge | 15 December 2022 |

 During the interim period:

 - a company need not hold a general meeting at a physical venue but may conduct it wholly or partly by electronic means, provided all attendees have a reasonable opportunity to participate;

-- the company directors can, where they deem it necessary to do so in order to comply with public health guidance, cancel, change venue or change the means of holding the general meeting or may cancel such meeting due to exceptional and unexpected circumstances;
+- the company directors can, where they deem it necessary to do so in order to comply with public health guidance (there being no such guidance at present), cancel, change venue or change the means of holding the general meeting or may cancel such meeting due to exceptional and unexpected circumstances;

 - where a general meeting is conducted by electronic means, the chairperson may conduct a vote to decide on a resolution by a show of hands of participating members by way of such technology where the chairperson is of the opinion that he or she can identify the members entitled to vote and verify the content of voting instructions relating to the resolution; and